 - However, the lender did not record the deed transfer until now

 - Unfortunately, the waiting period start date will not begin until today

 - The date where homeowners turned in their keys does not count

 - It is the date the housing event was recorded in the county’s recorder of deeds office

 - This date is the official date of the waiting period start date

 - The waiting period requirement will disqualify home buyers from qualifying for a government and/or conventional mortgage

 NON-QM Loans are not hard money loans.
 They are portfolio loans.
+There are no set mortgage guidelines on Non-QM loans.
+Each Non-QM lender has its own mortgage guidelines.
+The risker a borrower is viewed by a lender, the higher the lending requirements and the down payment required.
 Mortgage Rates are slightly higher than government and conventional loans.
 Mortgage Rates On NON-QM Loans depends on the longevity of the housing event, the credit scores of borrowers, and the down payment home buyers are putting down.
 Normal down payments are 10% to 20%.
-There is no maximum loan limits on non-qm loans.
+There are no maximum loan limits on non-QM loans.
 There is no private mortgage insurance required.
-Borrowers who need further information on non-qm mortgage one day out of foreclosure and/or bankruptcy, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
-The Gustan Cho Team at Loan Cabin Inc. is available 7 days a week, evenings, weekends, and holidays.
+Borrowers who need further information on non-QM mortgages one day out of foreclosure and/or bankruptcy, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
+The Team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.